jvanasco/pyramid_session_redis/README.md

 	"pyramid_session_redis>1.5,<1.6"

-* The 1.6 branch will not be compatible with Pyramid 2, due to breaking changes.
+* The 1.6 branch will support Pyramid 2, but will not be compatible with Pyramid 1.x, due to breaking changes.

 Prior Branches
 --------------